-In the end, though, what makes HEX almost worthwhile are the exposed layers of racist red state confusion in having a hero be a ghostly avenger from the Confederate army.
+In the end, though, what makes HEX almost worthwhile are the exposed layers of red state confusion in having a hero be a ghostly avenger from the Confederate army.
 In order to prove he's not racist he buys all his steampunk ordinance from an African American 'Q'-type, who makes sure we know--via expository dialogue-- Hex was never big on the whole slavery thing even though he wore the grays.
-He just fought the North because they were trying to tell him what to do... and Hex doesn't like being told what to do... unlike the rubes who follow the feudal doctrines of the quick buck that made JONAH trimmed to the point of near-incoherence, or the people enthralled by Fox News, who basically let an old Australian billionaire tell them what Americans think.
+He just fought the North because they were trying to tell him what to do... and Hex doesn't like being told what to do... unlike the rubes who follow the feudal doctrines of the quick buck.
 Emancipation redaction operation alpha, engage!
-They hate socialism until they need a subsidy or a national highway, then just watch them go gimme gimme.
+The Fox and Friends hate socialism until they need a subsidy or a national highway, then just watch them go gimme gimme.
 That's America, buddy!
 Now you pay!
 You pay now!
 April 15 come.
 Gimme!

-Then again, maybe we're all a little bit Jonah Hex too; we still like to keep one foot in Hell just so the other seems, by association, heaven-soled.
-Sometimes talking to the dead and watching TV are really one and the same and though JONAH HEX bombed with critics and audiences, flaws and all it's aces with me, or at least jacks.
-I hope Hex returns in either an unrated extended cut or in a sequel some day and maybe in that, as in so many other things, I ride alone... but at least I'm not a slave... except to whiskey... and Megan... and mortality... and taxes, and being powerless to stop as groupthink second-guessing ruins possibly good movies... and my own helpless rage against the ceaselessly gushing flood tide of base pasteurized moronic idiocracy that stifles our land's true grit.
+Then again, maybe we're all a little bit Jonah Hex too; we still like to keep one foot in Hell just so the other seems, heaven-soled.
+Sometimes talking to the dead and watching TV are really one and the same and though JONAH HEX bombed with critics and audiences, flaws and all it's aces with me, or at least jacks over nines.
+I hope Hex returns in either an unrated extended cut or in a sequel some day and maybe in that hope, as in so many other things, I ride alone... but at least I'm not a slave... except to whiskey... and Megan... and mortality... and taxes.. and the pain of being powerless to help when executive groupthink and artistic second-guessing ruins possibly good movies...
+Helpless, I can only rage against the ceaselessly gushing flood tide of base pasteurized moronic idiocracy that stifles our land's true grit.
 So go git 'em, Hex.
 They done you wrong, but there's no such thing as a final cut, or permanent death.